Muhammad Muhsin Ibrahim

 opposition of today is far more formed, firmed and formidable.
 Thus, it couldn’t

-Tinubu and co. are not as honest as some Nigerians seem to think and believe.
+Tinubu and co. are not as honest as some Nigerians seem to think.

 Many people have a cotton-candy

-view of the opposition party, the All Progressive Congress (APC).
+view of the opposition party, the All Progressives Congress (APC).
 They ought to wake up to the reality.
 Looking

 at the party as an entity and its members as individuals reveals a

-simple fact that most of them are no better than their counterparts in PDP.
+simple fact that most of them are no better than their counterparts in the PDP.

-They are largely the same, if not even worse.
+They are essentially the same, if not even worse.
 During its embryonic days, I

-argued that deserted PDP members in APC are like an old wine in a new bottle,
+argued that deserted PDP members in APC are like old wine in a new bottle,

-except a few.
+except for a few.
 Numerous crooks saw APC as a heaven, or as a remedial niche,

 Tribalism aside, and fact be said, many